 Pants/jeans or the equivalent (for example, a skirt, leggings, sweatpants, a dress or shorts), and

+a.
 Activity-specific shoe requirements may be required, for example, athletic shoes for PE, closed toe shoes for science labs.

+b.
 At the elementary level, students must wear closed-toe shoes that have a strap in the back.
 No flip-flops are allowed, since students have recess every day.

 As part of the curriculum of a course (industry or occupation specific dress), particular attire may need to be worn in accordance with the spirit of this policy.